Farm Households’ Consumption of Market Facilitation Payments Differed by Farm Type and Year

 “Farm households' consumption of ad hoc program payments", by Williams, D.J., B.E.
 Brewer, and J.E.
 Todd, Applied Economic Perspectives and Policy, March 2022, DOI: 10.1002/aepp.13266

-Farm Household Income and Characteristics, by Christine Whitt and Nigel Key, USDA, Economic Research Service, August 2023
+Farm Household Income and Characteristics, by Katherine Lim and Katherine Lacy, USDA, Economic Research Service, February 2024

 Retaliatory Tariffs Reduced U.S. States’ Exports of Agricultural Commodities, by Stephen Morgan, USDA, Economic Research Service, March 2022